FredaXin/capstone/README.md

 about neighborhood businesses, such as types, opening hours, price level etc. To calculate Home affordability ratio, I will use the Census data from [incomebyzipcode.com](https://www.incomebyzipcode.com/median-income-by-zip-code-list#order_form).
-The aim of the project is to develop a model that can make quick predictions given the latest commercial activities in a neighborhood.
+The aim of the project is to develop a regression model that can make quick predictions given the latest commercial activities in a neighborhood.
 This approach has the advantage of being up-to-date, comparing to the traditional method based on census information.
 It can also serve as an early indicator and to be used by any
-municipality: if certain patterns of business activities emerges, the problem of a neighborhood becomes unaffordable might fellow.
+municipality: if certain patterns of business activities emerge, the problem of a neighborhood becomes unaffordable might fellow.